 We had a lightbulb moment along the way when we thought:

-“Why don’t we combine the best parts of both offerings and create a new one in small group personal training?”
+“Why don’t we combine the best parts of both offerings and offer personal training in small groups?”

-The switch to our now signature Small Group Personal Training offering allowed us to:
+The switch to our now signature Personal Training offering allowed us to:

 The outcome of these improvements led to increased engagement, enjoyment, and - ultimately - better results for our members.